jsalexan/react-portfolio/README.md

   <br><br>
   I largely based the design for the site off the original portfolio I created early in my bootcamp.
 But working with React really made the site come to life.
 I struggled a bit with some of the new processes, but all in all it was pretty straightforward.
 I can see why so many people love React.
   <br><br>
   There is so much I'd like to do in the future.
-I'd like to add some animations and possibly rework the portfolio section.
+I plan on updating the theme of the site.
+I also plan to redo the resume section, creating custom stack icons.
   <br><br>

 ## Table of Contents